 Something so simple and stupid as a good flashlight can make the difference between life and death in some situations.
 But, in most situations, it's not life and death but perhaps an injury or being able to repair something better and faster.

-Like all modern LED flashlights, the LED will last between 50,000 and 100,000 hours, depending on the type of LED and all of them sip power.
-LEDs that might be considered power hogs are nothing compared to regular flashlight lamps/bulbs.
+Like all modern LED flashlights, the LED will last between 50,000 and 100,000 hours, depending on the type of LED and

 You get so much more bang for your buck out of the batteries with these things, it's amazing.
 You save money, less chance of having to change a battery in the middle of something, the advantages are many.